Carmen Barillaro: Murder

 Two months later, on 23 July 1997, Murdock killed Barillaro with a 9mm handgun after making the comment, "This is a message from Pat".
 The murder occurred in Barillaro's Niagara Falls home after the victim's wife and children had left.
 Murdock said that Angelo Musitano was waiting in the vehicle outside during this time.
 The two then left the scene.
 Murdock and Barillaro struggled for several minutes before Murdock was able to shoot him.
 When Barillaro's wife and daughters came home from their shopping trip with Barillaro's birthday presents, they found him lying in a pool of his blood.
 The motive for the "hit" was self-protection.
 Pat was convinced that Barillaro would target him in retribution for the Papalia killing, so he and Murdock acted first.
 Besides for Papalia and Barrillaro, the Musitano brothers had also wanted Murdock to kill Ion Croitoru, the professional wrestler and president of the Satan's Choice Hamilton chapter, and Mario Parente, the president of the Outlaws' Hamilton chapter.
 Barillaro's time as the Papalia family boss was very brief, lasting less than two months, but the Canadian journalist Jerry Langton wrote that everything indicated Barillaro was a formidable Mafiosi who was more than capable of leading the Papalia family and with his murder, the family went into decline.

 In November 1998, Murdock pleaded guilty to three counts of second degree murder, was sentenced to life imprisonment, and named Pat and Angelo as the men who had ordered the murders; he was released on parole after serving 13 years.
 In February 2000, the brothers were sentenced to 10 years for conspiracy in the murder of Barillaro in a plea bargain arrangement.
 No conviction was obtained in relation to the murder of Papalia.
 In October 2006, the Musitano brothers were both released from prison.
 After Murdock had served 13 years in prison, he was granted day parole in December 2011, before full parole in 2014.
-After release from prison, he relocated to British Columbia and works as a truck driver under his changed surname, Bishop.